Click here to view Chestnut’s Timetable

 The children are encouraged to read at home as much as possible (every night would be great!).
 This will enable them to build and consolidate important reading skills, such as: reading speed and fluency, ability to analyse texts and make inferences.
-Please sign your child’s Reading Record to show when your child has read.
-I will sign and write weekly, after each Guided Reading session.
+Please ensure that every read at home is recorded in your child’s reading record.
+Your child’s reading record will be written in by a staff member every time they have read at school.

 As well as regular reading, the children should be practising their times tables often.

-Homework will be set on a Thursday or Friday and will be due in on a Friday.
+Homework will be set on a Friday and will be due in on the following Friday.
 This will include:

 - Maths or English to reinforce and consolidate work that has been done in school.

 - Research to support cross-curricular topic work.

-Spellings will be given out on a Friday and tested the following Friday.
+Spellings and Rapid Recall will be given out on a Friday and tested the following Friday.
 The children will be given opportunity, during school time, to practise their spelling words and will use the words correctly in a sentence to show that they understand word meanings.
+Children will only receive their next Rapid Recall slip once they are confident with their current multiplication or division facts.